iStock-2156323818

-One moment, your pet is playing happily in the backyard.
+One moment, your dog is playing happily in the backyard.
 The next, you’re facing a serious medical emergency.
 This is the shocking speed and deadly reality of a snake bite, as April explains.

 “Winnie, my cattle dog, stumbled across a snake on our walk one morning.
 She was on a long leash and in my peripheral vision,” she says.